thatgeeman/persuade-us-mistral/README.md

 # 🤝PersuadeUs

-PersuadeUs is a social-persuasion chat game powered by Mistral AI and Hugging Face.
+PersuadeUs is an AI-powered social persuasion game built with Mistral AI and Hugging Face.
-You are placed in a group chat scenario and must convince each member to agree with a mission before the timer expires.
+You’re dropped into a group chat with a mission: convince everyone to say yes before the clock runs out.
+Each character is generated fresh by an LLM, with a distinct personality, resistance level, and reasons to push back.
+The better your argument, the faster they fold.

 ## What Is It?

-- AI-powered group chat simulation, but with a twist: you’re not just chatting, you’re persuading.
-- Persuade coworkers to adopt your project, or rally friends for a weekend trip: all in a fun, low-stakes game environment.
-- Human mode (you type) and YOLO mode (LLM plays)
+- 🏂 Human mode: you type, you persuade
+- 🦀 YOLO mode: an LLM plays on your behalf (watch models compete)
-- Progressive levels with changing social context
+- Progressive levels that escalate social complexity
-- Character relationship blurbs and personality-driven responses
-- Leaderboard tracking your best runs and times
+- Fully dynamic characters and scenarios, no two games alike
+- Classic iOS 6 and modern iOS 17 skins
+- Leaderboard with per-session game codes
-- GIF export of your winning persuasion thread
+- GIF export of your winning thread

+Rally friends for a road trip.
+Convince coworkers to adopt your idea.
+Ask your crush to hang out.
+Low stakes, high social intelligence required.

 ## How To Play